 How Much is a Good Settlement for a Motorcycle Accident?

 No two motorcycle accidents are ever the same, which means no two motorcycle accident settlements can be identical.
-As a result, it is difficult to give an exact number as to how much a good settlement is.
+As a result, it is difficult to quantify precisely how much a good settlement is valued.
 On average, motorcycle accident settlements are approximately $80,000.